Finding Support and Help For Substance Abuse During COVID-19

 If you think you’re having a problem with alcohol or drug dependence, you can get help by calling the Substance Abuse and Mental Health Services Administration’s (SAMHSA) hotline at 1-800-662-HELP (4357).
 This is a confidential, free, 24-hour-a-day, 365-day-a-year information service, in English and Spanish, for individuals and family members facing mental and/or substance use disorders.
 SAMHSA provides referrals to local treatment facilities, support groups, and community-based organizations.

 Finally, our criminal defense attorneys can help if you find yourself needing legal guidance during this time.
-Please don’t hesitate to contact the Mary Beth Harrell Law Firm so we can protect your rights and keep you safe.
+Please don’t hesitate to contact the Mary Beth Harrell Criminal Defense and DWI Lawyers so we can protect your rights and keep you safe.
 Call us in Killeen, Copperas Cove or Waco at 254-680-4655, or visit our contact page, and schedule your consultation today.